RaulColino/theme_kit/bricks/theme_kit/README.md

 What is the name of the theme? (theme kit) my theme What is the prefix you want to use in your theme classes? use lowercase, no spaces.
 Recommended to be 2-3 characters long. (tk) mt
 ```
 After creating the theme package, go to the pubspec.yaml of the app (root project) and import it in the `dependencies` section.
-For example if the theme package name is `my_theme`
+For example, if the theme package name is `my_theme`,
 it should look like this:

 ```yaml